rkoron007/docker/demos/pushing_to_heroku/README.md

 # Copy over the rest of our file so webpack will be able bundle it
 COPY . /usr/src/node_app

-# this is the most important line!
+# this is the most important line of this build process!
-#  This is where we will create our bundle files that we will copy over later!
+# this is where we will create our bundle files that we will copy over later
+RUN npm run postinstall
 # npm run postinstall will run the command: "webpack --mode=production"
-RUN npm run postinstall

 # PHASE TWO: